ADD-ONS / MEDICATION

 - in patients with poorly compensated hypertension

-- management of the acute stroke patients already receiving anticoagulant therapy is discussed here
+- management of acute stroke patients already on anticoagulant therapy is discussed here

-- acute anticoagulation may be considered in the following scenarios (clinical trials have not shown efficacy):
+- acute anticoagulation may be considered in the following scenarios (although clinical trials have not shown efficacy):

 Initiation of anticoagulant therapy in the subacute phase of stroke